sagemath/sagecell/contrib/vm/README.md

     chmod a+x container_manager.py
     ```

 2. Adjust it if necessary.
-In particular, note that the default permalink server is the public SageCell server.
+In particular, note that the default permalink database server is the public one.
 3. Run it.
 If all goes well, the base OS and the master SageCell container will be created.
 Expect it to take at least an hour.

     ```bash